DataDog/swift-code-coverage/CONTRIBUTING.md

 ## Found a bug?

+For any urgent matters (such as outages) or issues concerning the Datadog service or UI, contact our support team via https://docs.datadoghq.com/help/ for direct, faster assistance.

 You may submit a bug report concerning the Code Coverage for Swift by [opening a GitHub Issue](https://github.com/DataDog/swift-code-coverage/issues/new/choose).
 Use appropriate template and provide all listed details to help us resolve the issue.

 ## Have a patch?